Sabotaz/techio-GA-playground/markdowns/2-encoding.md

  * A binary encoding : a binary string (set of 0s or 1s)
  * multiple characters encoding : a string of characters

-On the crossing step, we seek to have a wide genetic recombination.
+On the crossover step, we seek to have a wide genetic recombination.
 The binary encoding has a finer granularity for the creossing location but is not really natural and not fit for real data (for instance, modifying a certain bit in a floating number can result in invalid values).

 In practice, we will use a different encoding regarding the problem to solve.